 The extent to which replanting, rehabilitation works or retaining structures are included as part of the proposal to mitigate adverse effects.
 Earthworks should not result in the permanent exposure of excavated areas or visually dominant retaining structures when viewed from adjoining properties or public areas, including roads.

-- (ii) Existing Natural Features and Topography: The extent to which the proposed earthworks reflect natural landforms, and are sympathetic to the natural topography. - (iii) Historical or Cultural Significance: The extent to which the proposed earthworks will affect adversely land and features which have historical and cultural significance. - (iv) Construction Effects:
+- (ii) Existing Natural Features and Topography: The extent to which the proposed earthworks reflect natural - (iii) Historical or Cultural Significance:

-The extent to which the proposed earthworks have adverse short term and temporary effects on the local environment.
+The extent to which the proposed earthworks will affect adversely land and features which have historical and cultural significance.